DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

 ## Using this Custom policy JAR

 To use this JAR in Apigee Edge, you do not need to rebuild it.
 You need only to configure the Callout policy with the appropriate information.
+The key thing you will
+need: a java key store (.jks file) containing the key to use to sign.

 ## Simple Example Configuration: Signing